gnribeiro/wp_gnr/README.md

 ### Views System

-A view is a simply php file that could be include in any place of our code and should have only html and data render, without any logic programming.
+A view is a simply php file that could be include in any place of our code, without any logic programming.
 This files are in the views folder

 Create a view and set is variables